Skip to content

 “You can’t just have redemption all day,” Sunday said in an interview last month.
 “You can’t have redemption without accountability.”

-Krasner questioned whether Sunday would enforce the laws for his wealthy supporters like Jeffrey Yass, cofounder of Susquehanna International Group, and suggested that the York County intervention programs that Sunday boasts are based off work Philly has been pioneering.
-(Sunday refuted this and said at least one intervention and prevention program was in place before either of them was elected.)
+Krasner questioned whether Sunday would enforce the laws for his wealthy supporters like Jeffrey Yass, cofounder of Susquehanna International Group, and suggested that the York County intervention programs that Sunday boasts about are based on work Philly has been pioneering.
+(Sunday disputed this and said at least one intervention and prevention program was in place before either of them was elected.)

 “I’m sure that the Philly DA is looking to support someone who would have a similar approach to violent crime as him,” Sunday said, implying that DePasquale would be soft on crime.
 “Because the Philly DA has isolated himself from the rest of the state, the last thing he wants is an AG that will not enable him and will work as hard as they can to bring other ideas and thoughts to increasing public safety to the citizens of Philadelphia.”

-Krasner said he removed Philly from the DA’s association because although the city has 40% of the state’s prosecutors, it had only one vote in the association.
-So the association could go to lawmakers in Harrisburg and declare the district attorney’s association supported a policy change, even if the state’s biggest city opposed it.
+Krasner said he removed Philly from the association because although the city has 40% of the state’s prosecutors, it had only one vote in the association.
+So the group could go to lawmakers in Harrisburg and declare that the district attorneys association supported a policy change, even if the state’s biggest city opposed it.
 He also was concerned that the association was pursuing policies that were “good for mass incarceration, bad for Philadelphia.”

-“It’s one of the best things we ever did,” Krasner said about leaving the DA’s association.
+“It’s one of the best things we ever did,” Krasner said about leaving the association.

-Krasner also said his office has always collaborated with others who want to work together, including daily work with the current attorney general and highlighted the results of the statewide gun violence task force to reduce gang violence in the city.
+Krasner also said his office has always collaborated with others who want to work together, including daily work with the current attorney general, and highlighted the results of the statewide gun violence task force in reducing gang violence in the city.

-But for Sunday and other DAs, like Delaware County District Attorney Jack Stollsteimer, a Democrat who ran in the primary election for AG, the move was another way for Krasner to isolate himself and go out of his way to avoid collaborating with his colleagues.
+But for Sunday and other DAs, including Delaware County District Attorney Jack Stollsteimer, a Democrat who ran in the primary election for attorney general, the move was another way for Krasner to isolate himself and go out of his way to avoid collaborating with his colleagues.

 SEPTA special prosecutor and Harrisburg woes